hebcal/hebcal-es6/README.md

 <a name="MishnaYomi"></a>

 ## MishnaYomi : <code>Object</code>
-Options to configure which events are returned
+Describes a mishna to be read

 **Kind**: global typedef
 **Properties**